Asrar2244/QWIKS/RENDER_DEPLOYMENT_GUIDE.md

 - [x] Package-lock.json cleaned and regenerated
 - [x] All dependencies properly installed
 - [x] `cross-env` added for cross-platform support
+- [x] **`xlsx` dependency added and tested**

 ## 🎯 Expected Result
-Your QR Menu frontend should deploy successfully on Render without the "Permission denied" error.
+Your QR Menu frontend should deploy successfully on Render without any errors.
 The build process will complete in approximately 2-3 minutes, and your app will be accessible via the provided Render URL.

 ## 📞 Support
 If you encounter any issues during deployment: